IvyTechSE/ivy-engineering-challenge/docs/submission-guide.md

 ## Submission Channel

-- Create your own submission repository (fork this repository or create a new repository from the same files).
-- Keep all work and final commits in your own submission repository.
+- Keep all work and final commits in your own submission repository (seperate invitation to Github Classroom).
-- Share your submission repository URL through the channel specified in your interview/application process.

 ## Steps

-1. Create your submission repository.
-2. Clone your submission repository locally.
+1. Clone your submission repository locally.
-3. Implement your solution in any language/framework.
+2. Implement your solution in any language/framework.
-4. Push commits to the default branch before the deadline.
+3. Push commits to the default branch.
-5. Share the repository URL using the requested submission channel.

 ## Required README Sections in Your Submission Repository